decentraland/old-documentation/_posts/development-guide/2018-02-01-display-a-certified-nft.md

 - Wood_Wide
 - Wood_Twigs
 - Canvas
+- None

 > Tip: Using Visual Studio Code (or another IDE), see the whole list by typing `PictureFrameStyle.` and waiting for the smart suggestions display the list of options.
+Use `PictureFrameStyle.None`to display the plain NFT as is, with no frame or background color.

 ## Open an NFT UI